kevinschaul/d3-star-plot/README.md

 specified star plot.
 If `labels` is not specificed, returns the current labels.
 This value is optional.

-`labels` must be an array of strings in the order that the corresponding accessor functions are in.
+`labels` can be either an array of strings or a function returning strings in the order that the corresponding accessor functions are in.

     star.labels([
       'Body',
       'Sweetness',
       'Smokey'
     ]);

+    star.labels(function(d, i) { return 'property ' + i; });

 star.**labelMargin**([m])